Video Content-as-a-Service: Manage Video Content Better

 - Deliver part of an API-oriented architectural approach for new digital initiatives.

 Solve the problem

 CaaS provides an emerging solution to the problem of managing video content.
 Some include DAM capabilities and/or video integration.
-We’d be delighted to explain more about how CaaS will work with your existing DAM to save you time and money on video management.
+We’d be delighted to explain more about how Content-as-a-Service will work with your existing DAM to help you save time and money on video management.
 Just click here to start the conversation.